ivaan1992/Portfolio/README.md

 This project consists in cloning a Figma template.
 This was the one I choosed:
 <a href="https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=23%3A10">Figma Template</a>

-For cloning Mobile Version from this project I followed these steps:
+To cloning Mobile Version from this template I followed these steps:

 1-.
 Clone the header which includes the name and the hamburguer icon menu.